-~~

-Rate of tax .).)
+Rate of tax 23

-Nate of tax

-Basis of taxation 22
+Basis of taxation 23

-Exemptions and reliefs 22
+Exemptions and reliefs 23

-Net assessable value 22
+Net assessable value 23

 Rate of tax

 Property tax is charged at a flat rate of 15%.

 Property tax is charged on the owner of any land or buildings in Hong Kong on the net assessable value of such land or buildings.